AlyMobarak/TEDxBedayia-25/DOCS.md

 # 6. Marketing System

 The marketing system simplifies rush hour ticket sales.
-Marketing members can generate discount codes and submit rush hour tickets for people — even if they don't have an email memorized (via random code generation).
+Marketing members can submit rush hour tickets for people or generate a random discount code if they don't have an email memorized.

 ### Routes